-In the first quarter of 2019, our Truck segment net sales increased by \$546 million or 44% compared to the first quarter of 2018.
-The increase is primarily due to higher volumes in our Core markets, and an increase in Mexico truck volumes, partially offset by the impact of the sale of a majority interest in Navistar Defense.
-In the first quarter of 2019, truck chargeouts from our Core markets increased by 50%.
+In the third quarter and first nine months of 2019, our Truck segment net sales increased by \$471 million and \$1,609 million, or 25% and 33%, respectively.
+The increase is primarily due to higher volumes in our Core markets, an increase in sales of GM-branded units manufactured for GM, and an increase in Mexico sales, partially offset by the impact of the sale of a majority interest in Navistar Defense.
+In the third quarter of 2019, chargeouts from our Core markets increased by 28% compared to the third quarter of 2018.
+In the first nine months of 2019, chargeouts from our Core markets increased by 36% compared to the first nine months of 2018.

-In the first quarter of 2019, our Parts segment net sales decreased by \$20 million or 4% compared to the first quarter of 2018.
-The decrease is primarily due to the impact of the adoption of the new accounting standard ASC 606, "Revenue from Contracts with Customers" and all the related amendments ("new revenue standard") as we are now an agent in certain direct shipment transactions that are recorded on a net basis and due to certain elements of core component transactions that are no longer recognized within revenue and lower BDP sales, partially offset by higher sales in our North American markets.
+In the third quarter and first nine months of 2019, our Parts segment net sales decreased by \$34 million and \$76 million, or 6% and 4%, respectively.
+The decrease is primarily due to the impact of the new revenue standard as we are now an agent in certain direct shipment transactions that are recorded on a net basis and due to certain elements of core component transactions that are no longer recognized within revenue and lower BDP sales, partially offset by higher sales in our North American markets.

-In the first quarter of 2019, our Global Operations segment net sales decreased by \$8 million or 10% compared to the first quarter of 2018.
-The decrease is primarily driven by the depreciation of the Brazilian real against the U.S. dollar as the average conversion rate has weakened by 14% compared with the prior year period, partially offset by higher volumes in our South America operations.
+In the third quarter of 2019, our Global Operations segment net sales were comparable to prior period.
+In the first nine months of 2019, our Global Operations segment net sales decreased by \$17 million, or 6%.
+The decrease in the first nine months of 2019 is primarily driven by economic conditions in our South America engine operations and the depreciation of the Brazilian real against the U.S. dollar as the average conversion rate weakened by 11% compared to the prior year period.

-In the first quarter of 2019, our Financial Services segment net revenues increased by \$15 million or 25% compared to the first quarter of 2018.
-The increase is primarily driven by higher interest rates and higher average portfolio balance in the U.S. and Mexico.
+In the third quarter and first nine months of 2019, our Financial Services segment net revenues increased by \$9 million and \$39 million, or 14% and 21%, respectively.
+The increase is primarily driven by higher average finance receivables in the U.S., and higher operating lease balances in the U.S. and Mexico.